tbp.monty.frameworks.models.evidence_matching#

 Parameters:

-• channel_displacement (np.ndarray) – Channel-specific sensor displacement.
+• channel_displacement (ndarray) – Channel-specific sensor displacement.

 • channel_features (dict) – Channel-specific input features.